Constraints on Relic Magnetic Black Holes: Bounds on EMBHs without Catalysis

-Lighter EMBHs can also supply enough energy to destroy a white dwarf through the Hawking radiation from the non-extremal remnant left behind after the merger. \cite{Fedderke_2020} suggest a black hole of mass $M$ inside of a white dwarf will Hawking radiate at a rate of $\sim1.4\times10^{37}$ GeV fs$^{-1} \Big(\frac{M}{g}\Big)^{-2}$.
-We assume the EMBHs involved in the merger had masses which were $\mathcal O$(1) the same.
-The remnant left behind would then be about $\mathcal O$(1) non extremal, and need to lose $\sim M$ in mass to get back down to an extremal mass.
-Such black holes radiate at nearly the same rate as uncharged black holes do, and may radiate even faster if we consider Q enhancements to the decay rate described in \cite{Maldacena:2020skw,bai2020phenomenology}.
-Assuming the merger remnant radiates of a mass $M$ at a rate of at least $\sim1.4\times10^{37}$ GeV fs$^{-1} \Big(\frac{M}{g}\Big)^{-2}$, then EMBHs with masses as low as 0.012 g for 1 $M_{\odot}$ white dwarfs and $2\times10^{-5}$ g for WD J0551+4135 will be able to supply the energy needed to destroy their host white dwarf.
+EMBHs can also supply enough energy to destroy a WD through the Hawking radiation emitted by the non-extremal remnant left behind by the merger.
+Ref.\cite{Fedderke_2020} suggests a black hole of mass $M$ inside of a WD will Hawking radiate at a rate of $\sim1.4\times10^{49}$ GeV s$^{-1} \left(\frac{M}{g}\right)^{-2}$.
+If we assume the EMBHs involved in the merger have approximately equal masses, then the remnant left behind would then be non-extremal and need to lose $\sim M$ of mass to become extremal again.
+These radiate at nearly the same rate as uncharged black holes, and may radiate even faster if we consider Q enhancements to the decay rate described in Refs.\cite{Maldacena:2020skw,bai2020phenomenology}.
+Assuming the merger remnant radiates at least $\sim1.4\times10^{49}$ GeV s$^{-1} \left(\frac{M}{g}\right)^{-2}$, EMBHs with masses as low as 0.012 g for 1 $M_{\odot}$ WDs and $2\times10^{-5}$ g for WD J0551+4135 will be able to supply the energy needed to destroy their host WD.
+Works such as Ref.\cite{Dvali:2020wft} suggest that the semi-classical description of Hawking emission is not correct and that black holes may radiate different amounts of energy, with different characteristics and over different time scales than predicted above.
+If true, this changes the mass range of EMBHs able to destroy a white dwarf.
+If the emission rate slows down, then the heaviest EMBHs may not radiate quickly enough to initiate runway fusion.
+If the amount of radiation is reduced, then the lightest EMBHs may not emit enough energy to trigger fusion.
+Precisely how this mass range would evolve depends on the details of how Hawking emission changes outside of the semi-classical approximation, which remains uncertain \cite{Dvali:2020wft}.
+This does not particularly affect the bounds here, as most EMBHs able destroy a WD through Hawking radiation can also do so through the magnetic chirp produced when they annihilate.